All documents on this site are in PDF format. You must have Adobe Acrobat reader to view them.

 Adobe Acrobat Reader®

 IN PREREGISTRATION MEETING EPA CONFIRMED: USE OF FORMIC ACID AND THE MiteGone®DISPENSER BY BEEKEEPERS IN HIS OWN HIVES IS LEGAL.

 MiteGone® IS AVAILABLE IN THE USA

 MiteGone® liquid dispenser and evaporator pads can be ordered directly from MiteGone® in ready-to-fill kits.
-They will be delivered to you via CANADA US post.
+Individual kits will delivered to you via CANADA US post.
 Bundles and Pallets by FedEx from our US distribution center usually within five days.

 History of Formic Acid and MiteGone® in US (The whole story):

 REGULATIONS AND POLICIES: